 • Unsalted butter – nice and softened.
 Go with a good-quality butter, it adds so much flavor!

 • Sugars – both brown sugar and white.
-I like dark brown but any will work.
+I like dark brown but light brown works too.

 • Vanilla extract – again, this will add a lot of depth to a basic cookie.

-• Baking basics – all-purpose flour, baking powder, Kosher salt, and eggs.
+• Baking basics – all-purpose flour, baking powder, Kosher salt, and eggs will add stability to the dough.

 • Powdered sugar – you’ll need to sift it beforehand for a smooth icing.